galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 # Outcomes and results

-There were multiple concrete outcomes from this BioHackathon project, including the ability to create interactive Galaxy tools tables as needed for scientific communities, a process for updating bio.tools, in-development Galaxy Training Network (GTN)[@batut_community-driven_2018] tutorials describing this process, and an update to the [Galaxy IUC](https://galaxyproject.org/iuc/) tool wrapping [standards](https://galaxy-iuc-standards.readthedocs.io/en/latest/index.html).
+There were multiple concrete outcomes from this BioHackathon project, including the ability to create interactive Galaxy tools tables as needed for scientific communities, a process for updating bio.tools, in-development Galaxy Training Network (GTN) tutorials[@citesAsAuthority:batut_community-driven_2018] describing this process, and an update to the [Galaxy IUC](https://galaxyproject.org/iuc/) tool wrapping [standards](https://galaxy-iuc-standards.readthedocs.io/en/latest/index.html).
 These are described in more detail below.